 How does Slack enable collaboration?

 Slack supports messaging, file sharing, and integration with other apps.
-It brings threads of communication and files into one place, where they’re instantly searchable and available wherever you go.
+It brings threads of communication and files into one place, instantly searchable and available wherever you go.

 How does Slack work?